 - Therapy: Find a therapist who can help you address your family problems and give professional advice to work toward resolving them.
 You might work with a therapist with individual therapy, or you might attend couples’ or family therapy, in which multiple people participate in sessions with a therapist.

 - Meditation or mindfulness practices.
 Making space for quiet reflection can help you gain perspective on your family issues and give you a way to approach them calmly, and it may also reduce the symptoms of stress and anxiety that these issues can cause.

 - Journaling.
 Taking time out of your day to keep a written record of your thoughts and feelings around your family problems and personal challenges may help you clarify your perspective on these issues and their role in your life.

 - Connect with other friends and loved ones.
 When a family relationship is stressful, it can be helpful to rely on the other important people in your life.
 They may be able to help you understand your family issues and can also reduce the pressure on the stressful relationship(s) by reminding you of the other people you love and rely on.

-Look for a therapist who has a specialty in working with your particular family issue
+Seek a therapist who specializes in working with your particular family issue

 Therapists offer a number of different approaches to treating family issues.
 Some approaches involve just one person attending sessions, while others might require two or more family members to attend.